-Becoming self-employed for the first time can be an exciting, challenging and anxious transition.
+Becoming self-employed or setting up as a sole trader in Ireland for the first time can be an exciting, challenging and anxious transition.
 Calculating and paying your tax liability in the first year adds to that stress.
 If you were a PAYE employee before, the simple pay-as-you-earn tax system handled your tax liability for you.

 Now that you are self-employed, that tax responsibility rests with you.
 But it needn’t be a frightening prospect!
-To learn how to register as self-employed, get set up for self-assessment and pay your taxes, please read on.
+To learn how to register as self-employed, register as a sole trader, and get set up for self-assessment and pay your taxes, please read on.

 If you have recently established a business, started working as a sole trader or became a landlord, congratulations.
 You are now self-employed!
-The main legal responsibility for any self-employed person in Ireland is registering with Revenue.
+The main legal responsibility for any self-employed person in Ireland is registering as a sole trader with Revenue.
 You are obliged to do this once you begin doing business through self-employment.

 Most self-employed people must register for Value Added Tax, with some exceptions.
-You must register for VAT if your annual expected turnover exceeds:
+You must register for VAT, effective 01st January 2024 if your annual expected turnover exceeds:

 The Self-Assessment Tax System

-Self-employed people must complete an annual self-assessment to calculate and pay tax, and file an annual tax return.
+Self-employed people or sole traders must complete an annual self-assessment called Form 11 to calculate and pay tax, and file an annual tax return.
 If you receive income from sources where some of the tax is not collected through PAYE, self-assessment is also required.

 • Investment incomes